frugalware/frugalware.gitlab.io/content/package/mjpegtools.md

 depends = "['libdv>=1.0.0-5', 'libjpeg-turbo', 'libpng>=1.6.25', 'libxxf86dga>=1.0.2-3', 'sdl_gfx>=2.0.27']"
 reverse_depends = "['gst1-plugins-bad', 'gst1-plugins-bad-mpeg2enc']"
 +++
-The mjpeg programs are a set of tools that can do recording of videos and playback under Linux."
+The mjpeg programs are a set of tools that can do recording of videos and playback under Linux.

 {{< files text="show files" >}}* /usr/bin/anytovcd.sh
 * /usr/bin/jpeg2yuv